 THE FUNDAMENTAL OBJECTS THAT WE deal with in calculus are functions.
-This chapter prepares the way for calculus by discussing the basic ideas concerning functions, their graphs, and ways of transforming and combining them.
 We stress that a function can be represented in different ways: by an equation, in a table, by a graph, or in words.
 We look at the main types of functions that occur in calculus and describe the process of using these functions as mathematical models of real-world phenomena.